Here's a guide to the lodgings, campsites and permits you should nail down now for travel in 2018.

 Reserve early for spring-break trips to the indoor water parks of the Wisconsin Dells.
 The three best and biggest are the Kalahari, Great Wolf Lodge and Wilderness Resort.

-The week before Easter, which is April 16 in 2017, is busiest.
+The weeks before Easter, which is April 1 in 2018, are busiest.

 Many other hotels around the region also have indoor water parks that children will think are plenty of fun.